jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/4_Various_Fields.typ

 Besides #gls("iso")'s focus on hydrogen, another reason for including #gls("iso") hydrogen-based standards is the organization's excellent international reputation.
 This increases the chances of partial to potentially full international recognition of these standards.
 As mentioned in the introduction of this section, the goal was to identify potential #gls("cgh2") standards, provide reasons for their selection, and present them in an organized manner.
-The process of filtering the standards with the highest potential for providing information relevant to #gls("swith") certification will be addressed in @chap_1_5, based on specific criteria.
+The process of filtering out the standards with the greatest potential to inform #gls("swith") certification, based on specific criteria, will be addressed in @chap_1_5.

 #summary_([